Durability Design in the Circular Economy

 durability-design-circular-economy

-BCRC Durability Design in the Circular Economy
+BCRC Durability Design and Engineering in the Circular Economy

 The built environment encompasses all spaces and structures created by humans for human use, forming a dynamic setting in which assets are continuously built, operated, maintained, and eventually renewed or replaced.

-Each asset within this environment undergoes a complete lifecycle comprising five distinct phases: designing and planning, construction, commissioning, operation and maintenance, and ultimately, renovation or demolition.
+Each asset within this environment undergoes a complete lifecycle comprising five distinct phases: designing and planning, construction, commissioning, operation and maintenance, and ultimately renovation or demolition.

 BCRC-Circular-economy

-2. Preventative Maintenance and Structural Health Monitoring
+1. Preventative Maintenance and Structural Health Monitoring

 3. Adaptive Reuse and Retrofit Solutions